-AACC Competencies for Community College Leaders, Third Edition
+opens in a new windowAACC Competencies for Community College Leaders, Fourth Edition

-The third edition of the Competencies is a fully comprehensive document to guide the development of emerging leaders and to assist colleges with the selection of employees dedicated to the community college mission, vision, and values.
-There are 11 focus areas in the document.
+The fourth edition of the Competencies is a fully comprehensive document to guide the development of employees dedicated to the community college mission, vision, and values.
+Each employment classification includes focus areas aligned with the role and responsibilities for those positions.
 Focus areas are specific categories identified as having significance to the internal and external workings of the community college.
 Competencies are listed under each focus area along with illustrations as to what each competency means to jobs within each specific employment-level grouping.